UHBiocomputation/UH-biocomputation-web/content/pages/09-JC-guidelines.rst

 * prepare a powerpoint presentation;
 * give general background/contextualization so that everyone can understand.

-The journal club is currently run in hybrid mode – the presenter is always online.
+The journal club is currently run in hybrid mode – the presenter may give their speech online or in person.
-Please make sure to enter the meeting 5 minutes early to make sure everything works properly.

 Thank you and good luck with your speech :)